José Guillermo Cortines: Career

 He started his artistic career playing guitar in Rock bands.
 In the early 1990s, he entered television as host on programs such as, "Sin la Muela en Vivo" broadcast by "Mango TV" channel owned by Juan Luis Guerra and he also hosted "Cocoloco Internacional", "Boulevard 37", "Bureo Café" and more.
 He played in the popular TV miniseries, "Hasta que la Muerte nos Separe", "Cuando llama el Amor", "El Planeta" and "Apartamento 402" for Mariasela Alvarez's weekly program, "Esta Noche Mariasela".
 He also appeared in Paraíso which aired in Spain.

 In 1997, his roles in the theater earned him popularity.
 Under the direction of producer Nuryn Sanlley, he played the role of Tony Manero on Saturday Night Fever, "LP Mision Disponible", and The Sound of Music.
 In 1999, he worked in the musicals Los Tres Mosqueteros and La Pinky, Grease.

 In 2003 he worked with producer Amaury Sánchez, in "Sonido para una Imagen" and in 2005 in "Disco Forever".
 Other plays in which he appeared are La Bella y la Bestia, "Los Piratas de Barba Negra" and "Una Fiesta Inolvidable".
 In 2008 he played Marius Pontmercy in "Los Miserables".
 He played the character Osvaldo Guerra in Telemundo's Más Sabe El Diablo.

 He received an award for his role in Tropico with José Luis Rodríguez "El Puma", from the Magazine Carteles in Miami.
 This novela was transmitted by Antena Latina in the Dominican Republic and by Univision in the United States.

 Films

-In 2006 he had a role in the Dominican film, "Tres al Rescate".
+In 2011, he had a role in the Dominican film, "Tres al Rescate".

 He played Antonio de la Maza in the film La Fiesta del Chivo based on the novel by Mario Vargas Llosa.
 In 2004 he worked in "Negocios son Negocios" and "Los Locos También Piensan".

+In 2024, he voiced Jacques Puasón, Bobby Flashington, Máximo Waxon and DJ in the Dominican animated film Captain Avispa.